top of page

 Porcini!
 This species, Boletus rubriceps, is common in the southern Rocky Mountains.

 For mushrooms, there's a regularly held debate about cutting versus picking.
-If you've been taught this bit of misinformation that photo above might have bothered you, but it shouldn't!
-Firstly, mushrooms are not like plants, a new mushroom will not grow from a cut stem.
-Mushrooms are in their own kingdom of life, Kingdom Fungi, and have their own biological and physiological traits that we need to consider separate from what we know about plants and animals.
-The actual mushroom is the fruiting body of the mycelium, the fungal organism that lives in the soil and/or plant material that it's decomposing.
-The mycelium has been shown to be unaffected by the picking or cutting of its fruit (Those links are scientific studies and articles regarding this topic).
+If you've been taught this bit of misinformation, that photo above might have bothered you, but it shouldn't!
+Firstly, mushrooms are not like plants.
+A new mushroom will not grow from a cut stem.
+Mushrooms are in their kingdom of life, Kingdom Fungi, and have their own biological and physiological traits that we need to consider separate from what we know about plants and animals.
+The mushroom is the fruiting body of the mycelium, the fungal organism that lives in the soil and/or plant material it's decomposing.
+The mycelium has been shown to be unaffected by the picking or cutting of its fruit.
+Those links are scientific studies and articles regarding this topic.

-The best practice, in my opinion, is to use both methods of harvest.
-Some species are better to cut like morels, chanterelles, and oysters (plucking can damage the substrate, dead wood, if one is not careful).
-While others are better to pick and then clean up, like the porcini pictured above which has large amounts of stem underground that goes wasted if cut at the surface level.
-When picking mushrooms, I find a gentle rocking and twisting motion to be best!
+In my opinion, the best practice is to use both harvest methods.
+Some species, like morels, chanterelles, and oysters, are better to cut.
+Pulling mushrooms from dead logs or stumps can damage the substrate and dead wood if one is not careful.
+Intact bark helps those substrates hold moisture, which means better mushroom conditions!
+Others are better to pick and then clean up, like the porcini pictured above, which has large amounts of stem underground that go wasted if cut at the surface level.
+When picking mushrooms, I find a gentle rocking and twisting motion best!

 Species Recommendations